top of page

 Until the Three Kingdoms, Wei, North and South Dynasties (220 — 589), sculptures of Taoism Religion became popular.

-In the ancient Jade Emperor Temple of Shanxi Province, painted sculptures of deities of the Twenty-eight Lunar Mansions of ancient Chinese Astrology of the Yuan Dynasty (1271 — 1368) are one of the best existing Taoism Religion masterpieces.
+In the ancient Jade Emperor Temple of Shanxi Province, painted sculptures of deities of the Twenty-eight Lunar Mansions of ancient Chinese Astrology of the Yuan Dynasty (1271 — 1368) are some of the best existing Taoism Religion masterpieces.

 Painted Sculptures of deities of the Twenty-eight Lunar Mansions in Jade Emperor Temple of Shanxi Province.